datafolklabs/cement/doc/source/dev/arguments.rst

 Argument and Option Handling
 ============================

 Cement defines an argument interface called :ref:`IArgument <cement.core.arg>`, as well as the default :ref:`ArgParseArgumentHandler <cement.ext.ext_argparse>` that implements the interface.
 This handler is built on top of the `ArgParse <http://docs.python.org/library/argparse.html>`_ module which is included in the Python standard library.

-Please note that there may be other handler's that implement the IArgument interface.
+Please note that there may be other handler's that implement the ``IArgument`` interface.
 The documentation below only references usage based on the interface and not the full capabilities of the implementation.

 The following argument handlers are included and maintained with Cement:

     * :ref:`ArgParseArgumentHandler <cement.ext.ext_argparse>`

 Please reference the :ref:`IArgument <cement.core.arg>` interface
 documentation for writing your own argument handler.

 Adding Arguments
 ----------------

-The IArgument interface is loosely based on ArgParse directly.
+The ``IArgument`` interface is loosely based on ``ArgParse`` directly.
 That said, it only defines a minimal set of params that must be honored by the handler implementation, even though the handler itself may except more than that.
 The following shows some basic examples of adding arguments based on the interface (meaning, these examples should work regardless of what the handler is):

 .. code-block:: python

     from cement.core import foundation

-    # Create the application
+    # create the application
     app = foundation.CementApp('myapp')

-    # Then setup the application... which will use our 'mylog' handler
+    # then setup the application... which will use our 'mylog' handler
     app.setup()

-    # Add any arguments after setup(), and before run()
+    # add any arguments after setup(), and before run()
     app.args.add_argument('-f', '--foo', action='store', dest='foo',
                           help='the notorious foo option')
     app.args.add_argument('-V', action='store_true', dest='vendetta',
-                          help='V for Vendetta')
+                          help='v for vendetta')
     app.args.add_argument('-A', action='store_const', const=12345,
-                          help='the A option')
+                          help='the big a option')

-    # Then run the application
+    # then run the application
     app.run()

-    # Access the parsed args from the app.pargs shortcut
+    # access the parsed args from the app.pargs shortcut
     if app.pargs.foo:
         print "Received foo option with value %s" % app.pargs.foo if app.pargs.vendetta: